wp-plugins/dynamic-widgets/trunk/readme.txt

 Dynamic Widgets gives you full control on which pages your widgets will appear.
 It lets you dynamically show or hide widgets on WordPress pages by setting conditional logic rules with just a few mouse clicks.
 No knowledge of PHP required.
 No fiddling around with conditional tags.
 You can set conditional rules by Role, Dates, Browser, Language (WPML or QTranslate), for the Homepage, Single Posts, Attachments, Pages, Authors, Categories, Tags, Archives, Error Page, Search Page, Custom Post Types, Custom Post Type Archives, Custom Taxonomies in Custom Post Types, Custom Taxonomies Archives, WPEC/WPSC Categories, BuddyPress Components, BuddyPress Groups, Pods pages and bbPress.

 For the latest news about Dynamic Widgets visit [my website](http://www.qurl.nl/).

+= I need your support =

+It is very hard to continue development and support for this plugin without contributions from users like you.
+If you enjoy using Dynamic Widgets and find it useful, please consider [making a donation](http://www.qurl.nl/dynamic-widgets/donate/).
+Your donation will help encourage and support the plugin's continued development and better user support.

+= Features =

 * Default widget display setting is supported for:
   - User roles